What To Do When Your Water Well Begins To Pump Sand Or Grit

 Geological formations play a significant role in the presence of sand in well water.

-When a well is drilled through sandstone, limestone, or other sand-laden geological layers, it can introduce fine sand into the water supply.
+When a well is drilled through sandstone, limestone, or other sand-laden geological layers, fine sand can be introduced into the water supply.

 Shallow wells are particularly susceptible to this issue, as they often draw water from less compacted strata that contain more sand particles.